tim-sebring/python/README.md

 # python
-Python scripts I have written
+Just a few of the Python scripts I have written